|

 may result in a loss of magnitude and/or precision.

-representation of the argumentpublic static long longValue(int f)
+int representation of the argumentpublic static long longValue(int f)

-to a long
+float to a long as would happen

 in a casting operation specified by